A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 The deeper challenge lies in the mismatch between the form of reinforcement and the medium of reasoning.
 Traditional reinforcement learning depends on numeric rewards, whereas reasoning in LLMs unfolds through language, where success, failure, and state changes appear as semantic cues.
 Humans, however, are capable of assigning credit even from weak or indirect feedback: they adjust their reasoning based on partial signals such as environmental changes, the outcome of intermediate goals, or the perceived coherence of an explanation.
 Cognitive studies on metacognition and error monitoring show that such internal evaluation enables people to refine reasoning continuously through semantic and contextual signals rather than explicit numeric reinforcement~\cite{yeung2012metacognition,beran2012foundations,fleming2012neural}.
 By virtue of their linguistic grounding, LLMs can transform textual feedback, environmental descriptions, and self-critiques into implicit reinforcement signals, generalizing traditional reward learning beyond numeric values and enabling reasoning to improve through understanding rather than scoring.
+As for Q2, across strategy games, opponent-aware planning poses a central reasoning challenge.
+In deterministic, perfect-information games, the main difficulty lies in evaluating long sequences of alternating moves to anticipate the opponent’s best actions.
+In imperfect-information games, agents must reason under uncertainty by forming and updating beliefs about hidden states and possible opponent actions, which often requires higher-order theory-of-mind reasoning to explicitly model the opponent’s intentions, predict their likely responses, and adjust strategies accordingly over multiple steps.